Industrial Architecture as Cinematic Stage – The Sequel!

 Revisit how some of cinema’s most influential filmmakers adapted industrial architecture as cinematic stage!

-This presentation (by Museum volunteers Gordon Davies, Kieran Gleave and James Klima) builds on previous presentations at the Museum about the industrial archaeology of filmmaking, film studios (STUDIOTEC), and the Museum of Technology’s direct legacy to cinema pioneer Robert W Paul.
+This exploration of industrial architecture in cinematic storytelling (by Museum volunteers Gordon Davies, Kieran Gleave and James Klima) builds on previous presentations at the Museum about the industrial archaeology of filmmaking, film studios (STUDIOTEC), and the Museum of Technology’s direct legacy to cinema pioneer Robert W Paul.

 This year’s CIAG film night provides updated research and commentary on the theme of cinematic dams, featuring: